All eyes on The Rivermoor as Woodley United off to a flier and Reading City set for take-off

 Two games in and Woodley United are top of the Combined Counties League Division One.

-It’s a bit different from the 2024/25 season when Jordan Blake’s side left it until the last game of the season to pop above the relegation dotted line for the last season, but undoubtedly a welcome relief following the hard work of pre-season.
+It’s a bit different from the 2024/25 season when Jordan Blake’s side left it until the last game of the season to pop above the relegation dotted line for the first time, but undoubtedly a welcome relief following the hard work of pre-season.

 A phone call to Jordan isn’t required to know the Kestrels won’t be getting too carried away after a 2-1 win over relegated Wembley and a 4-2 win over FC Deportivo Galicia on Tuesday night.